 We are a clinical-stage biotechnology company developing a deep pipeline of differentiated antibody-based therapies for the treatment of severe autoimmune diseases and cancer.
 Utilizing our suite of technologies, we are focused on developing product candidates with the potential to be either first-in-class against novel targets or best-in-class against known, but complex, targets in order to treat diseases with a significant unmet medical need.
 Our SIMPLE Antibody Platform, based on the powerful llama immune system, allows us to exploit novel and complex targets, and our three antibody Fc engineering technologies are designed to enable us to expand the therapeutic index of our product candidates.
 Together with our antibody discovery and development expertise, this suite of technologies has enabled our pipeline of seven product candidates.
-Two of our product candidates are in clinical proof-of-concept trials for three indications.
+Two of our product candidates are in clinical proof-of-concept trials for three indications, one of which has achieved clinical proof-of-concept and is being prepared for Phase 3 clinical development.

-Our most advanced product candidate, ARGX-113, is in a Phase 2 clinical trial for the treatment of the rare autoimmune disease myasthenia gravis, or MG, and, in March 2017, we initiated a Phase 2 clinical trial of ARGX-113 for the treatment of another rare autoimmune disease, primary immune thrombocytopenia, or ITP.
+We recently completed a Phase 2 clinical trial for ARGX-113, our most advanced product candidate, for the treatment of the rare autoimmune disease myasthenia gravis, or MG, and we reported topline data from this trial in December 2017.
+ARGX-113 demonstrated strong clinical improvement and statistically significant benefit over placebo.
+ARGX-113 treatment resulted in a strong clinical improvement over placebo during the entire duration of the study as measured by all four predefined clinical efficacy scales.
+In addition, ARGX-113 was observed to have a favorable tolerability profile consistent with that observed in our Phase 1 clinical trial.
+In March 2017, we initiated a Phase 2 clinical trial of ARGX-113 for the treatment of another rare autoimmune disease, primary immune thrombocytopenia, or ITP.
+In September 2017, we initiated a Phase 2 clinical trial of ARGX-113 for the treatment of a third rare autoimmune disease, pemphigus vulgaris, or PV.
 We are currently developing our second lead product candidate, ARGX-110, for rare and aggressive hematological cancers, initially for T-cell lymphoma, or TCL, and acute myeloid leukemia, or AML, as well as high-risk myelodysplastic syndrome, or MDS.
 In December 2016, we commenced a Phase 1/2 clinical trial of ARGX-110 in combination with azacitidine for the treatment of newly diagnosed AML or high-risk MDS patients, and in April 2017, we initiated the Phase 2 part of a Phase 1/2 clinical trial of ARGX-110 for the treatment of cutaneous TCL, or CTCL.
+We reported interim data for both clinical trials in December 2017.

 We have a disciplined strategy to maximize the value of our pipeline whereby we plan to retain development and commercialization rights to those product candidates that we believe we can ultimately commercialize successfully on our own if they are approved.
 We plan to collaborate on product candidates that we believe have promising utility in disease areas or patient populations that are better served by the resources of larger biopharmaceutical companies.
 We have entered into collaborations with a number of biopharmaceutical companies, including our collaboration with AbbVie S.Á.R.L., or AbbVie, for ARGX-115, a cancer immunotherapy-focused product candidate, against the novel target glycoprotein A repetitions predominant.
-We received a \$40.0 million (€35.1 million as of the date the payment was received) upfront payment in connection with this collaboration.
+We received a \$40.0 million